 The typical response we hear are the words, ‘informed and engaged’.

 Informing and enaging your audience is obvious, expected and mandatory.
 We are obliged to inform and engage our audience.
-If we do that in business present as a given we are wasting and disrespecting their time.

 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”